inmarelibero/social-chain/readme.md

 ### 1) run local blockchain node

-There are usefult 3 bash scripts involved when running a local node:
+There are some useful bash scripts involved when running a local node:
     - `bin/build.sh` compiles the source code of the project into a binary and installs the binary into `bin/socialchaind`, necessary to execute once before the other scripts
     - `bin/bootstrap.sh` starts a node from scratch, erasing previous blockchain state and starting from genesis
     - `bin/start.sh` starts a node by resuming the previous blockchain state
+    - `bin/load_fixtures.sh` load fixtures (eg some Posts), to be run only once after `bin/bootstrap.sh`

 Note: the folder `[project]/.data` is used as temporary folder to store the blockchain data.